jweinst1/personal_site/source/_posts/understanding-pointers.md

 while(b < bin + 4)
 ```

 In this `while` condition, we are comparing the addresses of pointers, as well as expressing a pointer four addresses *forward*.
-In memory, addresses are sequential, and go higher in number as each successive stack frame increases.
+In memory, addresses are sequential, and increase as each successive stack frame is created.
+The `<` operator for pointers, and similar logical operators, act in respect to the size of data the pointer points to.
+We can see this in the output of the program:

 ```
 the value of b is 0, while the address is 0x7ffeefbff560